jspoecklberger/idesu/README.md

 # Simple release planning

-A project to simplify release planning based on constraint satisfaction.
+A project that aims to simplify release planning based on constraint satisfaction.

 This library consists of an interface to a release plan model, a constraint solving model, and a toolkit for conflict and diagnosis handling.
 The interface is used as a contract for your model based on releases, requirements and constraints.
 The model is then solved using a constraint solving approach based on choco library. <link>